 Use mashed bananas to add natural sweetness to baked goods, reducing the need for added sugars.

 Remember, managing diabetes effectively involves a holistic approach to diet and lifestyle.
 Consult with healthcare professionals to develop a personalised plan that includes a variety of nutrient-dense foods, regular physical activity, and appropriate medical management.
-With the right strategies in place, bananas can indeed be a safe and healthy choice for those with diabetes.
+With the right strategies in place, bananas and diabetes can coexist in a healthy way.

 Frequently Asked Questions